Icebreaker Games LogoIcebreaker Games

 Two Truths and a Lie

-Players guess which of three statements is false, revealing surprising facts about each other.
+The classic game where players guess which of three statements is false.
+A simple, fun way to reveal surprising facts about teammates.

 Steps